astrohart/MFR/MFR.CommandLine.Validators.Constants/README.md

 ##### Summary

-The starting folder whose pathname was provided does not exist on the disk.
+The starting folder whose pathname was provided does not exist on the file system.

 <a name='F-MFR-CommandLine-Validators-Constants-CommandLineInvalidReason-Unknown'></a>
 ### Unknown `constants`